wang-edward/uwrt_software_training/guide.md

 A guide designed to help get through the UW Robotics Team Onboarding.

 General format:
+- The guide will progressively reveal the solution: general strategy -> code structure -> full solution.
-- Try to spend at least 5 minutes on each step before revealing each hint
+- Try to spend at least 5 minutes understanding each stage before moving to the next.
-- Reading the linked articles isn't necessary but is helpful to get a stronger knowledge base
+- Reading the linked articles is a good idea (especially configuring your workspace)
+- Extra reading sections aren't necessary

 ## Introduction
 The onboarding uses the turtlesim package to mimic a real life robot.